10 Easy Ways to Reduce Calories for Weight Loss

 Of course you don’t have to cut exactly the same number of calories every day.
 The point about trying to lose weight this way is that you can pick the tactics that will be easiest for you on the days and times that suit you.

-Our list is in no particular order, but there’s plenty of tactics to choose from.
 How much difference each could make to you will depend on what your current habits are.
 Use the estimated calorie counts as a guide.

 Choose 1 or 2 tactics to get started and, once you’ve made the decisions, implement them – starting today.
 Use your chosen tactics every time the situation they were meant for occurs.